Government by algorithm: Prevention and management of environmental disasters

-Tsunamis can be detected by Tsunami warning systems.
+Tsunamis can be detected by tsunami warning systems.
 They can make use of AI.
 Floodings can also be detected using AI systems.
 Wildfires can be predicted using AI systems.
-Wildfire detection is possible by AI systems (i.e. through satellite data, aerial imagery, and personnel position) and can help in the evacuation of people during wildfires.
+Wildfire detection is possible by AI systems (i.e. through satellite data, aerial imagery, and GPS phone personnel position) and can help in the evacuation of people during wildfires, to investigate how householders responded in wildfires and spotting wildfire in real time using computer vision.
 Earthquake detection systems are now improving alongside the development of AI technology through measuring seismic data and implementing complex algorithms to improve detection and prediction rates.
 Earthquake monitoring, phase picking, and seismic signal detection have developed through AI algorithms of deep-learning, analysis, and computational models.
 Locust breeding areas can be approximated using machine learning, which could help to stop locust swarms in an early phase.

 Reception

 Benefits

 Algorithmic regulation is supposed to be a system of governance where more exact data, collected from citizens via their smart devices and computers, is used to more efficiently organize human life as a collective.
 As Deloitte estimated in 2017, automation of US government work could save 96.7 million federal hours annually, with a potential savings of $3.3 billion; at the high end, this rises to 1.2 billion hours and potential annual savings of $41.1 billion.